JonasMendez/SORTER/README.md

 -c2 2nd CLUSTER ID (AMONG SAMPLES FOR LOCUS-CLUSTERS, .55 - .65 Recommended, depends on taxonomic breadth of ingroup/outgroups; general guideline would be to set a higher id for 1-4 closely related outgroups, or lower for 4+ outgroups of varying genetic distance.)
 -trim RUN TRIMGALORE TO TRIM RAW READS?
 (T/F)*** -spades RUN SPADES ASSEMBLY?
 (T/F)***
--onlyprocess (T/F) ONLY RUN TRIMGALORE AND SPADES FOR CONTIG PROCESSING; RUN AGAIN WITH -trim and -spades as F FOR PIPELINE (set as F if running processing + pipeline in one run)
+-op (T/F) ONLY RUN TRIMGALORE AND SPADES FOR CONTIG PROCESSING; RUN AGAIN WITH -trim and -spades as F FOR PIPELINE (set as F if running processing + pipeline in one run)
 -reclust (T/F) IF T ONLY RERUNs LOCUS CLUSTERING + ALIGNMENT.
 CLEARS PREVIOUS LOCUS-CLUSTER OUTPUT, BACK UP IF NEEDED TO COMPARE CLUSTERING THRESHOLDS.
 	RUNNING -reclust T IGNORES -c1 -cs -csl -csn VALUES, USING VALUES FROM PREVIOUS RUN; TO CHANGE THESE FLAGS YOU MUST RERUN Phase1.py WITH -reclust F  spades F -trimgalore F -op F
 -cs TAKE SPADES CONTIGS or SCAFFOLDS? (input as: scaffold or contig)